Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 --header 'Authorization: Bearer '$TOKEN
 ```

-which will return information similar to the following:
+which returns information similar to the following:

 ```json
 {